rzyfrank/ME5406-project2/README.md

 x means how many episodes you want in the training process.
 If you are running the testing process, you can choose any x.

 You can set ip this run in `main.sh`. you should set `--type Train` for training or set `--type Test` for testing.
 You can select to algorithm '--algorithm DQN'.
-We support DQN, DoubleDQN and DuelingDQN in our code.
+We support DQN, Double DQN and Dueling DQN in our code.
 You can use `--resume_checkpoint path/to/model.pt` to load your model for testing or further training.
 You can also set some hyperparameters like `--batch_size 32`, `--lr 5e-5` and `--epsilon 0.95`.

 ## Test our code
 You can download our trained model [[checkpoint](https://drive.google.com/drive/folders/19h5doLD4dR8IcrVsNhTK_q6gophP124X?usp=share_link)].
 You can random choose a `turning_point` in `main.py`.
 This is a model for DuelingDQN, please set following in `main.sh`: